Metatime-Technology-Inc/pool-contracts/README.md

 It's important to note that only the contract owner can submit pools and distribute tokens from their balance.

-## PrivateSaleTokenDistributor Contract
+## TokenDistributor2 Contract

-The PrivateSaleTokenDistributor contract is designed for distributing tokens during a private sale.
+The TokenDistributor2 contract is designed for distributing tokens during a private sale.
 It allows the contract owner to set claimable amounts for users and enables users to claim their tokens within a specified claim period.
 Additionally, any remaining tokens can be swept from the contract by the owner after the claim period ends.

 ### Contract Overview
-The PrivateSaleTokenDistributor contract provides the following functionality:
+The TokenDistributor2 contract provides the following functionality:

 - **Constructor**: Initializes the contract by setting the token being distributed, the start and end times of the distribution period, and the end time of the claim period.
 - **setClaimableAmounts**: Allows the contract owner to set the claimable amounts for a list of users.